matttrent/matttrent.com/src/remote-development.md

         ...
 </pre>

-- `push` folders, such as `code` and `scripts`, only get changed on the laptop and are sent to the server
-- `pull` folders, `notebooks` and `results`, only get changed on the remote server and are retrieved to your laptop
+`push` folders, such as `code` and `scripts`, only get changed on the laptop and are sent to the server.  `pull` folders, `notebooks` and `results`, only get changed on the remote server and are retrieved to your laptop.
-- the names of the folders are unimportant
-- just commit to not changing files in the same folder on both machines
-  {{#sidenote "sn-folders"}}if you don't follow this advice, you'll need to double- and triple-check before synchronizing.  just don't do it.{{/sidenote}}
+The names of the folders are unimportant.
+Just commit to not changing files in the same folder on both machines.
+Otherwise you'll need to double- and triple-check before synchronizing changes.
+Just don't do it.

 ## Aside 2: SSH configuration

-- configure your ssh connection
-- in `~/.ssh/config` you should have an entry that looks like:
+All of these methods rely on passing data through an SSH connection.
+Setting up your SSH configuration settings can simplify late steps.

+Open the `~/.ssh/config` file on your local machine.
+Here's what mine looks like.
+Your's will differ in specifics, but needs to follow the same basic format:

 <pre class="code">
 Host aws-deeplearn ec2-XXXXXX.us-west-2.compute.amazonaws.com